davarntrades/The-Morrison-Equation-Set/README.md

 **Plain English:** You are safe if harm is mathematically unreachable — not just unlikely.

-**Meaning:**

 ```
-Current AI safety approach:
+Current AI safety approach: filters on outputs.
+Reactive.
+Downstream.
-  Add filters to outputs.
-  Flag bad responses after generation.
-  Patch behaviour when failures occur.

-  Problem: you're reacting after harm was reachable.
-           The trajectory passed through Ω.
-           The filter is downstream of the geometry.

-Morrison Safety Invariant™:
-  Safety is not a filter.
-  Safety is state-space exclusion.

-  A safe system is one where Ω
-  is not in the reachable set at all.
+Morrison Safety Invariant™: Ω not in the reachable set at all.
-  No path from s₀ leads there.
 Not blocked.
 Unreachable.
+Not unlikely.
+Geometrically excluded.

 This ends jailbreaks structurally.
-  A jailbreak moves the system's s₀
-  to a position where Ω becomes reachable.
-  Safety means Ω is unreachable from any s₀
-  the system can occupy.
+You cannot prompt your way into a state that does not exist
+in the reachable set.
+Physics does not get jailbroken.
+Physics is geometric.
 ```

 -----